 10. Fights Cold and Flu

 Cayenne pepper benefits include being full of beta carotene and antioxidants that support your immune system.
 It aids in breaking up and moving congested mucus, and once this nasty mucus leaves the body, the symptoms of the flu or cold will diminish.
-Besides helping you beat a cold or flu, cayenne pepper also raises your body temperature, which makes you sweat and increases the activity of your immune system.
-As a vitamin C food in cayenne pepper will also help you to kick that nasty cold.
+Besides helping as a natural remedy for the flu, cayenne pepper also raises your body temperature, which makes you sweat and increases the activity of your immune system.
+As a vitamin C food, cayenne pepper may also help you to kick that nasty cold.

 11. Source of Vitamin A